jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/Update multiple records in a single REST call.md

 ## Jig (screen)

 - Create a customers list jig where the *customer* datasource query is configured to return all customers with no label.
 - Add an `execute-entities` action to call the function that will update all the customer records in the local table (using `method: update`) and in the REST service (`function: rest-update-customer`).
 Define the `functionParameter` property to update the `customerType` property to Bronze.
-Configuring the `data` property is used to configure the properties that are required to update all records in the list.&#x20;
+Configuring the `data` property is used to configure the properties that are required to update all records in the list.

 :::hint{type="success"}
 An alternate option would be to use the following expression under data, removing the need for functionParameter: